mowafag-omer/Technology-Watch-Assignation-V3/README.md

 })
 ```

-- Rendering home page and fetching data for the API
+- Rendering home page and fetching data from the API

 ```
 app.get('/', async (req, res) => {